GTA-VeteraN/CubeSimulator_Project21/Solver_Simulator_Integration/README.md

 # [Solver Simulator Integration](./Solver_Simulator_Integration)

 ## Aims:
--Integrating the Solver code (Thistlethwaite method) with the 3x3 Simulation.
+- Integrating the Solver code (Thistlethwaite method) with the 3x3 Simulation.

--Collecting data after performing random scrambles and feeding it to the Solver code.
+- Collecting data after performing random scrambles and feeding it to the Solver code.

--Getting statistics
+- Getting statistics

 ### 1. Integration: